ultimate271/notes/sanderson/mistbornTFE02.02.md

 Kelsier munched contentedly on his cakes.
 “How’d you find out about her?” he asked between bites.

+#### It's revealed, all in one that the job Kelsier and Dockson are discussing has to do with the Girl Vin, and that Camon is Kelsier's brother
 “Your brother,” Dockson replied.
 “Camon tried to swindle Marsh a few months ago, and he brought the girl with him then, too.
 Actually, Camon’s little good-luck charm is becoming moderately famous in the right circles.
 I’m still